tzur/Dotz/README.md

-# Dotz Project.
+# Dotz Project

-The suppose to be "new" discovery engine :)
+A platform that was intended to be a discovery engine that is more resemble to "human discovery proccess".
+(Closed).